iterative/dvc.org/content/docs/user-guide/data-management/managing-external-data.md

 `dvc remote` types/protocols:

 - Amazon S3
+- Microsoft Azure Blob Storage
+- Google Cloud Storage
 - SSH
 - HDFS
+- HTTP
-- Local files and directories outside the workspace
+- Local files and directories outside the <abbr>workspace</abbr>

 > Avoid using the same DVC remote used for `dvc push`, `dvc pull`, etc. as
 > external cache, because it may cause data collisions: the hash of an external